william-hutchison/tidySpatialExperiment/README.md

-tidySpatialExperiment - part of tidytranscriptomics
+tidySpatialExperiment - part of tidyomics
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->